ArkFreestyle/ossim-backend/README.md

         - https://stackoverflow.com/questions/51530526/cant-find-mongoc-h
         - https://mongoc.org/libmongoc/current/installing.html
     - Again, this is not the latest version of the driver, we may be interested in upgrading this later.
+1. You already installed `libbson` when building ossim from source, so no need to redo that.

 ### Including MongoDB's C driver into our Makefile